ampproject/amphtml/contributing/DEVELOPING.md

 - [Poltergeist](https://github.com/teampoltergeist/poltergeist), a driver capable of loading webpages for diffing
 - [PhantomJS](http://phantomjs.org/), a headless webkit based browser

 The [`ampproject/amphtml`](https://github.com/ampproject/amphtml) repository on GitHub is linked to the [Percy project](https://percy.io/ampproject/amphtml) of the same name.
 All PRs will show a check called `percy/amphtml` in addition to the `continuous-integration/travis-ci/pr` check.
 If your PR results in visual diff(s), clicking on the `details` link will show you the snapshots with the diffs highlighted.
-(If you don't have permissions to view the diffs, you can make a request [here](https://docs.google.com/forms/d/e/1FAIpQLScZma6qVJtYUTqSm4KtiF3Zc-n5ukNe2GXNFqnaHxospsz0sQ/viewform).)

 ### Failing Tests